poolfeast/poolfeast.github.io/_posts/2025-5-1-Lap-Prediction.md

 # The Implementation

+Considerations:
+- The formulas are very large, so I used Julia to do the substitution and autocoding to C.
+- The ESP32v3 only has hardware support for floats, not doubles.
+So I needed to be careful to use the `fpow` instead of `pow`, for example.
+To ensure all the floating point maths is accelerated.
+- Generating test data to test the algorithm on a laptop was invaluable.
+Debugging on target is very hard for maths problems.
+- Uses the `-Ofast` clang argument, fusing floating point operations and reducing instructions by two thirds.

 {screenshot of the lap test data and the stdout}

 {code sample, from the repo}

-Uses Julia

-Results are around 3 iterations for test data.

-Uses floats for esp32 optimisations
-Uses -Ofast, fusing floating point operations and reducing instructions by two thirds.

 # The Hardware